 In a series circuit, power flows through one element and then another.
 We can see this in how it is wired.
 Think again of power coming in one wire and out the other.
-The picture illustrates this by having power come in via the top left terminal bolt, go through the top element to the right hand terminal bolt, through the bottom element and then back to the power source from the bottom left terminal bolt.
-This is the most typical series setup.

 Parallel Circuits

 Parallel circuits meanwhile allow power to flow through both elements simultaneously in no order.
 The power is applied to the beginning and end of ALL the elements at once.
 Thus the resistance of the entire circuit is the number of elements in the circuit divided into the factory resistance value for one element.